cabforum/code-signing/docs/CSBR.md

 ##### 3.2.2.2.9 Verification of Approval of EV Code Signing Certificate Request

-1. **Verification Requirements**: In cases where an EV Certificate Request is submitted by a Certificate Requester, before the CA issues the requested EV Code Signing Certificate, the CA MUST verify that an authorized Certificate Approver reviewed and approved the EV Certificate Request.
+1. **Verification Requirements**: In cases where an EV Code Signing Certificate Request is submitted by a Certificate Requester, before the CA issues the requested EV Code Signing Certificate, the CA MUST verify that an authorized Certificate Approver reviewed and approved the EV Code Signing Certificate Request.

-2. **Acceptable Methods of Verification**: Acceptable methods of verifying the Certificate Approver's approval of an EV Certificate Request include:
+2. **Acceptable Methods of Verification**: Acceptable methods of verifying the Certificate Approver's approval of an EV Code Signing Certificate Request include:

-   1. Contacting the Certificate Approver using a Verified Method of Communication for the Applicant and obtaining oral or written confirmation that the Certificate Approver has reviewed and approved the EV Certificate Request;
+   1. Contacting the Certificate Approver using a Verified Method of Communication for the Applicant and obtaining oral or written confirmation that the Certificate Approver has reviewed and approved the EV Code Signing Certificate Request;
-   2. Notifying the Certificate Approver that one or more new EV Certificate Requests are available for review and approval at a designated access-controlled and secure Web site, followed by a login by, and an indication of approval from, the Certificate Approver in the manner required by the Web site; or
+   2. Notifying the Certificate Approver that one or more new EV Code Signing Certificate Requests are available for review and approval at a designated access-controlled and secure Web site, followed by a login by, and an indication of approval from, the Certificate Approver in the manner required by the Web site; or
-   3. Verifying the signature of the Certificate Approver on the EV Certificate Request in accordance with [Section 3.2.2.2.8](#32228-verification-of-signature-on-subscriber-agreement-and-ev-code-signing-certificate-requests).
+   3. Verifying the signature of the Certificate Approver on the EV Code Signing Certificate Request in accordance with [Section 3.2.2.2.8](#32228-verification-of-signature-on-subscriber-agreement-and-ev-code-signing-certificate-requests).

 ##### 3.2.2.2.10 Verification of Certain Information Sources